pybricks/pybricks.github.io/_posts/2024-11-06-saving-lego-mindstorms.md

 > Which past or current LEGO set has a _smart hub_, _motors_, a _color sensor_, and a _distance sensor_?

-Yep --- _all of the LEGO robot sets from the past 20 years!_
+Yep — _all_ of the LEGO robot sets from the past 20 years!

 {% include gallery id="gallery-starterbots" layout="half" caption="These
-typical introductory rovers are built with SPIKE Prime, MINDSTORMS Robot Inventor, MINDSTORMS EV3 and MINDSTORMS NXT.
+typical introductory rovers are built with SPIKE Prime, MINDSTORMS Robot Inventor, MINDSTORMS EV3, and MINDSTORMS NXT.
 Spanning almost 20 years, is there anything fundamentally different?
-With a fresh take on software, these all work great with modern curriculum. " %}
+With a fresh take on software, these all work great with modern curriculum." %}

-This includes MINDSTORMS NXT, MINDSTORMS EV3, MINDSTORMS Robot Inventor, SPIKE Prime and SPIKE Essential.
+This includes MINDSTORMS NXT, MINDSTORMS EV3, MINDSTORMS Robot Inventor, SPIKE Prime, and SPIKE Essential.
 With some creativity, this definition even includes LEGO BOOST, LEGO Powered Up and Technic, and WeDo 1.0 and 2.0.

 What sets them apart is not the technology, but the out-of-the-box play